St Peter’s CofE Academy

 There are several ways parents can be involved:

-- The parents of students with SEND will be invited into the Academy at SEND parent/carer event in the Autumn term
+- The parents of students with SEND will be invited into the Academy at SEND parent/carer events

 - The parents of students from year 6 will be invited to attend a welcome meeting in the summer term